Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Dayan continues: “Just because they responded to your tweet or LinkedIn request doesn’t mean they want to read your pitch just yet!”

-When delivering a PR pitch, Matt Zajechowski of Digital Third Coast thinks you should “personalize and tell the author how covering your pitch will benefit their audience.”
+When delivering a PR pitch, Matt Zajechowski of Digital Third Coast thinks you should “personalize your pitch email and tell the author how covering your pitch will benefit their audience.”

 “Journalists get hundreds of pitches each day and a good chunk of them are templated and irrelevant,” Zajechowski writes.
 “You need yours to stand out and taking the extra time to both prospect the best writers for coverage and to create a unique pitch will provide long term value in extra coverage.”

 Dai Baker of Dai Baker Creative Group LLC agrees, and thinks you should “show that you have done your homework.
 People want to know you actually cared enough to do your homework further than finding their contact info.”